mdeely/portfolio-site-v2/README.md

     - Also menu on main site doesn't activate in Firefox

     -update meta desciption

-##Albums:
-    - Album names have dashs so remove dashed before displaying
-    - photography/:album
-        - Display all photos in album
-        - Generate all album HTML but hide other albums
-    - photography/:album/:photoname
-        - Generate but hide all other albums
-    - /photography
-        - Show all albums and let random photo get generated from all
-    - Show all albums in drawer and change url to photogrpahy if someone choose "Show All Photos"

-    - How do I switch between albums?
-    - How do I know what album I'm currently on?
-    - How do I share albums?
-    - What does FB Share preview look like when sharing albums?
-- Update DB so file name is the "ID" and all othe properties lie within it.

 - Must Do Before Announcing:
     - Reduce image file sizes